 This is why it’s important to not only make sure your product contains cannabinoids (to activate the ECS), but also terpenes like BCP, to improve the effectiveness of all compounds present.

-As you can tell, the benefits of Beta-caryophyllene are far reaching, especially when combined with other cannabinoids, assisting with chronic pain, dementia, Alzheimer’s, endometriosis, cancer prevention, anxiety and depression.
+As you can tell, the benefits of beta-caryophyllene are far reaching, especially when combined with other cannabinoids, assisting with chronic pain, dementia, Alzheimer’s, endometriosis, cancer prevention, immune system problems, anxiety and depression.

 Lee, Martin A. “Terpenes: Smell the Mystery.”
 Project CBD.
 March 1, 2014.
 Accessed November 13, 2018. www.projectcbd.org/science/terpenes/terpenes-smell-mystery.